 8. Use toys that sink

 For very young children, it can be difficult to get the hang of bringing their face out of the water to breathe.
 As a result, much of their swimming will be done under the water.
 So until a child is confident enough to put their face in the water, they are unlikely to be able to swim.
-Diving down to get a toy is a fun way to get used to being underwater.
+Diving down to get a toy is a fun water confidence activity to get them used to being underwater.

 We love these Dinky Divers from SwimFin.
 Because they stand up, it’s not too far for a child to dive down to get them in the shallow end of a standard pool.
 They are bright and colourful which makes them both easy to see and fun to play with.
 They are also really easy to get hold of so the child can go straight to them, grab them and get straight back up again.
 This keeps it fun and not too much like hard work.

 The other thing I really like about these is that they sink very slowly as they fill with water.
 To get used to putting their face in and fetching something, children can grab them before they sink.
 As they get more confident, they can wait a little longer before they fetch them, eventually picking them up off the bottom of the pool.
 These come in packs of four in a handy net bag that is fine to take on poolside.

 9. Don’t be pushy

 As an ex-swimmer, I know all about “those” swimming parents.
 Their child has to be the first to learn to swim, win every race and never miss training.
 When I think back to my swimming days, I can’t think of one child with pushy parents that kept swimming as they got older.
 Those children were swimming for their parents, not for their own love of the sport.

 10. Enjoy the time together